d-morrison/IntroStatActivities/_book/13-A19-regression-simulation.md

 \vspace{1in}

-8. Report the value of correlation between the diving heart rate and the duration of the dive.
+8. Report the value of correlation between head width and total body length.

 \vspace{0.3in}